California Consumer Privacy

 SDG&E does not sell a consumer's personal information for any reason.
 When we do use data to serve our customers, we work hard to do it in a way that doesn't compromise privacy.

 Under CCPA, consumers may request two different types of reports.
-Consumers may also request the deletion of their personal information.
+Consumers may also request the deletion of their personal information, subject to legal exceptions.

 To learn more about the California Consumer Privacy Act, visit the California Attorney General's website.